 - House Drama Competition

-We also organise a number of theatre visits during the year, some for targeted year groups and others open to the whole school.
+In addition, we organise a number of theatre visits during the year, some for targeted year groups and others open to the whole school.
 We also have visiting theatre companies that perform and lead workshops with our students.